Welcome to hoboR: An R package for the analysis of HOBO weather data

 Example:

 The data was collected in China Creek in Southern Oregon using a weather station.
-The measurements were recorded every minute over a period of 5 months, from August to December 2022.
+The measurements were recorded every minute over 5 months, from August to December 2022.
 The weather variables collected were humidity (Wetness), temperature (Temp), relative humidity (RH), and rain (Rain).

 # Add the PATH to your sites for weather data (from HOBO)